satishkumarsajjan/grid-goal/README.md

 - [Node.js](https://nodejs.org/) (v18 or later)
 - [pnpm](https://pnpm.io/) (recommended package manager)
-- [PostgreSQL](https://www.postgresql.org/) database running locally or on a service like Supabase.
+- [PostgreSQL](https://www.postgresql.org/) database running locally or on a service like Neon.
 - A Google account for OAuth authentication.

 **2. Clone the Repository:**